 At Montgomery Law, our attorneys have considerable experience when it comes to calculating damages.
 Not only can we look to relevant case law to determine what juries tend to award victims in similar circumstances, but we can also work with physical therapists, occupational therapists, and life-care planners to better-determine the economic impact this accident will have on your life as a whole.

 Rear-end collisions are caused by a variety of factors, but commonly occur due to issues of negligence such as distracted driving or failing to maintain a proper following distance.

-In most cases, the driver who rear-ends another vehicle is considered to be at fault — but that is not always the case.
-If it can be shown that a driver was rear-ended after negligently pulling out in front of another motorist, he or she would likely be found to be at least partially fault.
+In most cases, the driver who rear-ends another vehicle is considered to be at fault—but that’s not always the case.
+If it can be shown that one driver was struck from behind after negligently pulling out in front of another motorist, that driver would likely be found to be at least partially at-fault.
 The same is true if a driver makes a sudden unsafe lane change.

 Even in cases where fault seems obvious, the insurance company will fight liability tooth and nail.
 They know that the burden of proof is ultimately on you, and without an attorney to help combat these baseless claims, they know they hold the upper hand.

 Get Help from a Dallas Car Accident Attorney